Trump beats Xiao to reach last 16

 "I don't know what it is.
 I feel good and I end up messing it up.
 I'm happy to get through because I love the prestige of this event and I'd have been devastated to be going home after the first game."

+Elsewhere on Tuesday, Mark Selby was beaten 6-4 by Iran's Hossein Vafaei, while Shaun Murphy overcame David Gilbert 6-5.

-Jack Lisowski cruised past Xu Si 6-1 in Tuesday's other game.
+Jack Lisowski cruised past Xu Si 6-1 during the afternoon session.